rekha-balan/azure-docs-test2-pr.nl-NL/articles/dns/dns-operations-recordsets.md

 $rs = Get-AzureRmDnsRecordSet -Name "www" -RecordType A -ZoneName "contoso.com" -ResourceGroupName "MyResourceGroup"
 ```

-Alternatively, you can also specify the zone using a zone object, passed using the `-Zone' parameter.
+Alternatively, you can also specify the zone using a zone object, passed using the `-Zone` parameter.

 ```powershell
 $zone = Get-AzureRmDnsZone -Name "contoso.com" -ResourceGroupName "MyResourceGroup"